teledong/homebrew-alt/README.md

 Homebrew-alt
 ============
-This repository is deprecated and will be deleted in summer 2012.
+This repository is deprecated and will be removed soon.

-Please use `adamv/alt` for the original Homebrew-alt repository and `larsimmisch/avr` for the GNU AVR toolchain.
+Please use [adamv/alt](https://github.com/adamv/homebrew-alt for the original Homebrew-alt repository and [larsimmisch/avr](https://github.com/larsimmisch/homebrew-alt) for the GNU AVR toolchain.